 This post about how to make a paper poinsettia contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-We see these beautiful, tropical flowers all over the islands and even incorporated into some pretty cute hula costumes!
+We see these beautiful tropical flowers all over the islands, and they have even been incorporated into some pretty cute hula costumes!

 So, I started looking into alternatives.

-This DIY paper poinsettia tutorial is pretty simple to follow and you can use these paper poinsettias to decorate just about anything, from gift bags to Christmas trees!
+This DIY paper poinsettia tutorial is pretty simple to follow, and you can use these paper poinsettias to decorate anything, from gift bags to Christmas trees!
+You can even try using crepe paper or tissue paper for a different texture.

 And these DIY paper poinsettia flowers would be super cute to glue onto twine to make a poinsettia Christmas garland!